Frequently Asked Questions

 Do I have to be in the same room as the other party?

 Not necessarily.
 We can all be in the same room, or I can move between you in separate rooms (known as shuttle mediation) for part or all of the mediation.
 Online mediation is also an option.
-During the session, I may speak with each party privately at times to check in or help move things forward.
-I’ll also keep an eye on the balance in the room and adjust things accordingly so everyone has an equal opportunity to be heard.

 Can I bring a support person with me?